nexpid/Moodzz1.discord-iconpacks/README.md

 5. Go to Themes+ settings, tap on `Configuration`
 6. Choose Solar

->If you want to use my updated iconsax (PR not merged in Rosiecord yet guh)
+>If you want to use my updated plumpy (PR not merged in Rosiecord yet guh)

 1. Click `Custom` in themes+ configuration settings
 2. On `URL` put iconpack link